 Implement a low-conflict communication protocol.
 Learning how to communicate in a way that defuses conflict is one of the single most important steps to take to manage your ugly divorce.
 No matter how nasty your ex gets, resist the urge to retaliate and follow these guidelines when writing (or speaking): be brief (shorter is always better), informative (no opinions, lectures, or feelings), neutral in tone (no sarcasm), and firm (set a limit and stick to it).
 This communication protocol won’t change your ex’s aggressive personality, but it will give him or her less incentive to fight with you.
 Pro tip: You may want to scale back to text messages only at first when you have something to say.
 In some high-conflict divorces, the agreed upon method of communication is written directly into the divorce settlement.

 Focus on what you can control.
 Trying to control what your ex thinks or does just keeps you engaged.
 Practice radical acceptance: this person is in your life and you’re powerless to change him or her.
 What you do have power over is your own behavior, so focus on choosing your actions wisely.
 Get enough rest, eat well, and exercise.
 See the doctor, and a therapist, if you need to.
 Get support from family and friends and talk about things that have nothing to do with divorce.
 Learn ways to manage your emotional reactivity: mindfulness, journaling, therapy, and creative endeavors.

 Following these steps will help you calm your nervous system, detach emotionally from your ex, and move forward with your life.

 Is your life hampered by the mind games of a high conflict ex?
 Are visitation swaps tense?
 Want to learn about legal measures to lower conflict in your divorce?
 Surviving high-conflict divorce is possible!
 Start safeguarding your future today.
-Schedule your free attorney consultation by calling us at 888-888-0919, or please click the button below.
+Schedule your confidential attorney consultation by calling us at 888-888-0919, or please click the button below.